foxy1982/vagrant/README.md

+# Vagrant machine definitions

-A collection of definitions for virtual machines for use with [Vagrant](http://www.vagrantup.com)
+##  A collection of definitions for virtual machines for use with [Vagrant](http://www.vagrantup.com)

 To use these you will need to install: